Summary#

 Copy-Paste Setup#

-Run this on each Codex host after setting the token outside any project repository.
+Run this on each Codex host after configuring authentication outside any project repository.

 mkdir -p ~/.codex